 Endocrine cells constitute only approximately five percent of the cells in the pancreas.
 They are arranged in small clusters called islets or islets of Langerhans, which release two important hormones, insulin and glucagon, directly into the blood.
 Insulin controls the amount of sugar in the blood, while glucagon raises blood sugar levels.

-Cancer of the pancreas is diagnosed in about 30,000 people in the United States each year.
+According to the National Cancer Institute (NCI), cancer of the pancreas is diagnosed in more than 29,000 people in the United States each year.
 Pancreatic cancer is the fourth leading cause of cancer death in the United States.
-The lifetime risk of developing pancreatic cancer is about one in 79 (1.27%).
-The National Cancer Institute estimates that there will be 37,680 new cases of pancreatic cancer in 2008 and 34,290 deaths from pancreatic cancer in the United States.
+According to the American Cancer Society (ACS), about one in 76 Americans will eventually develop pancreatic cancer.

 Pancreatic cancer is approximately twice as common in Europe as in the United States.
 This is attributed to factors such as increased smoking in European countries.
 Most cases occur in people over the age of 65; however, pancreatic cancer can occur in younger people, particularly those with a family history of the disease.
 Unfortunately, there are often no symptoms early on, making pancreatic cancer difficult to diagnose in its beginning stages.